'Comfortable in the chaos': How NY Giants are preparing for the frenzy of NFL cut day

 "We're going to do our due diligence," Brown said.
 "There's going to be guys that are claimed that we will have maybe four, five, six reports in on, but [that player] might not get to us in the claim order.
 So, we're going to look at what the sweet spots are, where there’s surplus in the market, and see if there's opportunity to help us."

-This article originally appeared on NorthJersey.com: NY Giants' promise to be 'comfortable in the chaos' of NFL cut day
+This article originally appeared on NorthJersey.com: NY Giants promise to be comfortable in chaos of NFL cut day